kmagusiak/odoo-vscode/README.md

 You can also use `click-odoo-initdb` or `click-odoo-update` to update installed modules.

-TODO click-odoo to reset passwords and configuration

 ## Running tests

 	# inside the devcontainer
 	odoo --test-enable --stop-after-init -i mymodule -d test_db_1
+	# alternatively
+	odoo-test

 	# using docker-compose
-	docker-compose -f docker-compose.yaml -f docker-compose.test.yaml run --rm \
+	docker-compose -f docker-compose.yaml -f docker-compose.test.yaml run --rm odoo
-		-e TEST_MODULES=base odoo

 # TODO Improvements

-TODO test with browser (chrome?)

 Wanted commands:
-- backup db
-- restore db
 - create db template
-- reset config (and password)
-- list_db
-- lint
-- test

-Store files in database by default requires to have a module to change this and migrate data
+- store files in database by default (make a module for this)
+- unit/integration tests and test with browser

 # Credits